Discipline – A Misunderstood Friend

 The Art of Focus and Flexibility

-This is precisely the essence of healthy discipline: concentration without tension.
+This is precisely the essence of healthy discipline: a concentration without tension.

 Ultimately, discipline serves to shape ourselves and our minds.
 Whether when learning an instrument, writing, drawing, playing sport or in our daily routines – discipline creates order, structure and inner development.